lexicHQ/docs/dashbot-analytics.md

 ```

-This will enable the bot for tracking analytics with `dashbot` as users interacts with it.
+This will enable the bot for tracking analytics with `dashbot` as users interact with it.

 Once deployed, go to your `Dashbot` dashboard to check things like message count, top messages, sentiments, etc. that can help you optimize the bot for the right audience.